highfly117/ssy/README.md

 A deployed version can be found here https://ssy-git-master-highfly117.vercel.app/

-## Instll Node.js
+## Install Node.js

-first, you will need to install node.js and check that you have npm, a package manager that comes with Node
+Install node.js and check that you have npm, a package manager that comes with Node.

-## install node modules
+## Install node modules

-Run the cmd "npm install" This will install all of the dependencies that are required to run the program.
+Run the cmd "npm install" This will install all the dependencies required to run the program.

 ## Available Scripts

-In the project directory (SSY), you can run:
+In the project directory (SSY), you can run: npm start

 ### `npm start`